atharvadevne123/Djnago-project/README.md

-# Djnago-project

-Here’s a complete README.md file tailored for your Employee Management System Django project:

-⸻

 # 👥 Employee Management System API

 A robust Django REST API for managing employees, departments, attendance tracking, and performance reviews.
 Built with PostgreSQL, JWT Authentication, and Swagger for seamless API exploration.